La Romareda

 Real Zaragoza's footballers, who played at the stadium, were the national runners-up in 1975.
 The club has also won Copa del Rey six times (1964, 1966, 1986, 1994, 2001, 2004).
 In addition, Real triumphed in the Inter-Cities Fairs Cup (1964) and the Cup Winners' Cup (1995).
 In 1995, they also took part in a Super Cup two-legged match.
 In the first game, played in La Romareda, Real drew with Ajax Amsterdam 1:1 (in the rematch at the Olympic Stadium in Amsterdam, Real lost 0:4).

-What does La Romareda look like at the present time?
+What does La Romareda look like?

-The stadium has a current capacity of 33,608 spectators.
+The stadium has a capacity of 33,608 spectators.
 It has largely retained its original 1957 form, with the biggest changes being the extension of the stands behind the goals, the addition of a canopy to the top rows of all the stands and the installation of plastic seating.
 An office building was also erected behind the main stand and the stadium was upgraded with floodlight masts and digital scoreboards.
 The facility is known for its non-standard goal nets, which do not take the common rectangular shape and are significantly extended towards the back.

 The stadium is located about 3 km south of Plaza del Pilar.
 Right next to it are, among others, a hospital compound and the Auditorio de Zaragoza concert and congress hall.
 The stadium can be reached by public transport buses and trams.